Whampoa station

 Whampoa (黃埔 (Wong4 bou3)) is the western terminus of the of the MTR in Hong Kong.
 It is located in Hung Hom, Kowloon City District within the developed area of Whampoa Garden immediately adjacent to the stern of The Whampoa, a symbol of identity for the area and its history.

 The station was named after Whampoa Garden, which was built on the former site of Whampoa Dockyard.

 History

 Whampoa station was constructed under the HK$856 million Kwun Tong Line Extension Contract 1002, which was awarded in 2011 to a joint venture comprising Hong Kong contractors Chun Wo and Hip Hing Construction.
-This contract covered both the station as well as the overrun tunnel beyond it.
+This contract covered both the station and the overrun tunnel beyond it.

-The two station concourses were constructed using the cut-and-cover method, while the platform tunnel in between was built using the "drill-and-split" method.
+The two station concourses were constructed using the cut-and-cover method, while the platform tunnel in between was built using the drill-and-split method.
 The use of tunnel boring machines was not preferred due to the lack of staging space in the densely built-up area, while drill-and-blast was not used at Whampoa Station in response to local concerns regarding safety and noise.

 The station was originally due to open in 2015, but due to delays during the construction of the underground portion of the station, it opened on 23 October 2016.